inr-kit/numjuggler/docs/index.md

 contain the only necessary argument -- the original MCNP input file (in the above example `input.txt`).
 The output is written to standard output that can be redirected to a file.
 The execution mode is specified after the  `--mode` flag.
-The other optional arguments can contain additional arguments relevant to the chosen mode.
+The other optional arguments can define additional parameters relevant to the chosen mode.

 TODO: how to get interactive help.